An extra £8-million of funding means waiting times for mental health services across Lincolnshire will be slashed by months.

-Jane Marshall, director of strategy at Lincoln Partnership NHS Foundation Trust (LPFT), said the new funding will allow services to provide quality community care.
+Jane Marshall, director of strategy at Lincoln Partnership NHS Foundation Trust (LPFT), said the funding will allow services to provide quality community care.